 Zero and low ABV beer, aka “near beer”, have been around for decades, whether through appeasing prohibitionists or helping fight alcoholism.
 But for the general public, near beer has generally been a niche category until the 2010s when it caught on as a way to gain back some sales from the homebrew crowd.
 And most recently, Heineken spent nearly half its US media budget in 2021 on its new 0.0 beer.

-But the trend of non-alcoholic booze beverages is branching out beyond beer and it’s not just the designated drivers of the world who are enjoying non-alcoholic booze these days.
+But the trend of non-alcoholic beverages is branching out beyond beer and it’s not just the designated drivers of the world who are enjoying non-alcoholic alcohol brands these days.
 Chalk it up to health trends or a rise in the “sober curious” generation, but whatever it is, zero proof wine and spirits are taking the beverage world by storm.

 Let’s dive into this fresh rise of non-alcoholic wine and spirits, then look at how you can incorporate this category into your own beverage program by viewing some of the key brands and bottles catching our attention.

 What’s the Difference Between Non-Alcoholic Wine and Grape Juice?